TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 What gives?
 I thought we downcased that thing!
 So why did it not change when we called it again?
 <br/>
 What happens is that calling a method on an object, such as our string above, does not actually modify the original value of that object.
 A general rule in programming is that you do not want your methods to overwrite the objects you call them on.
 This is to protect you from irreversibly overwriting your data by accident.
 Though you *ARE* able to do so by explicitly re-assigning a variable (such as whisper = whisper.downcase).
-But another way to do this is with *bang methods* and the `!` symbol.
+But another way to do this is with *bang methods*, which are denoted with the `!` symbol.

 By just adding a `!` to the end of your method, you are indicating that this method is going to perform its action and also apply the result to override the value of the original object.